TheNoteTaker/2023_summer_mat187/modules/module_11_angle_measure/notes.md

   of the arc, **s**, can be found with some constant, **k**
   <br/>**Equation: s = kC**
     - **Circumference: C = 2&pi;_r_**
-    - The constant of proportionality, **k**, tells what proportion of the circumference is included in the arc length.

 We have two equations now and will substitute one into the other: